TedTschopp/tedt.org/_posts/blog-posts/2007-01-26-one_plus_one_eq.md

 It&rsquo;s like the metric system.&nbsp;

-> The meter was originally defined as 1/40,000,000th of the polar circumference of the Earth, then as the length of a particular bar of platinum-iridium alloy; then in terms of the wavelength of light emitted by a specified atomic transition; and now is defined as the distance travelled by light in an absolute vacuum during 1/299,792,458 of a second. &mdash; [Wikipedia](http://en.wikipedia.org/wiki/Metric_system) entry
+> The meter was originally defined as 1/40,000,000th of the polar circumference of the Earth, then as the length of a particular bar of platinum-iridium alloy; then in terms of the wavelength of light emitted by a specified atomic transition; and now is defined as the distance traveled by light in an absolute vacuum during 1/299,792,458 of a second. &mdash; [Wikipedia](http://en.wikipedia.org/wiki/Metric_system) entry

 On a side note, the reason for the change was that each time the standard was moved to something less and less variable.&nbsp; The size of the earth changes over time, the length of a bar erodes over time.&nbsp; The wavelength of light emitted differs based on the composition of the atmosphere.&nbsp; Finally they settled on the speed of light in a vacuum (which is a constant).&nbsp; In science the reason for all this is that when you have a disagreement on the measure of something, you can always go back and find the standard and re-calibrate your calculations.